-You must publish a notice on at least one occasion during the period of ten working days starting on the day after the day on which the application was given to the licensing authority.
+You must on at least one occasion during the period of ten working days starting on the day after the day on which the application was given to the licensing authority.
 The advertisement must contain the same information as posted on the premises.

 Apply for a Minor Variation to a premises licence

 Changes have been made to the Licensing Act 2003 so that there is now a procedure for making applications for minor variations to premises licences.
 The should be sent to the council along with the current premises licence to the licensing team (see address in Contact section of this page).